Display - Property CSS

 • display: inline-grid;

-The element behaves like an element of the inline type and is a container grid for the elements it contains (arrangement in the form of a grid).
-Refer to the detailed tutorial explanations on the grids page.
+The element behaves like an inline element for its parent, and is a grid container for the elements it contains (arranged in a grid layout).

 This element is on a line